 Different Path Emerges

-Readers, keep up to speed on the issues that matter, especially how technology is changing and impacting business and society.
+Readers, keep up to speed on how technology is changing and impacting business and society.
 Doing so can help you ask critical questions on personal data governance, ethics, privacy, cybersecurity, and responsible use.
 Can you afford not to know?